01618830666

 Solution 1: Digging Out

-Digging out Japanese Knotweed is one of the most expensive solutions for removal.
+Digging out Japanese knotweed is one of the most expensive removal methods.
 It involves digging up the plant’s roots and removing them from the soil.
-This can be done manually, but it is a time-consuming and labor-intensive process.
-You can hire a professional to do the job for you to save time and effort.
-However, it is essential to remove the plant’s roots entirely to prevent it from growing back.
-Digging out Japanese knotweed is one of the ways it is spread the soil containing the Japanese knotweed is dug out using a mechanical digger. after being placed on a big vibrating screening sieve, the small pieces of Rhizome are hand-picked out of the soil by laborers. this process is very laborious.
-If the soil contains a lot of clay and it is wet, this makes it near on impossible to remove the smaller fragments of the rhizome.
+This can be done manually, but it is time-consuming and labour-intensive.
+You can hire a professional to do the job to save time and effort.
+However, removing the plant’s roots entirely is essential to prevent it from growing back.
+Digging out Japanese knotweed is one of the ways it is spread.
+The soil containing the Japanese knotweed is dug out using a mechanical digger.
+After being placed on a big vibrating screening sieve, labourers hand-picked the small pieces of Rhizome out of the soil.
+This process is very laborious.
+If the soil contains a lot of clay and it is wet, it is nearly impossible to remove the smaller fragments of the rhizome.

 Disposal of soil containing Japanese knotweed to landfill sites can be expensive due to several factors:

-- Treatment requirements: Before soil contaminated with Japanese knotweed can be accepted at a landfill, it often needs to undergo treatment to ensure the plant’s eradication or deactivation.
-Effective treatment methods include excavation, screening, heat treatment, or the use of specialized herbicides.
-These processes require expertise, time, and resources, adding to the overall cost of disposal.
+2. Treatment requirements: Before soil contaminated with Japanese knotweed can be accepted at a landfill, it often needs to undergo treatment to ensure the plant’s eradication or deactivation.
+Effective treatment methods include excavation, screening, heat treatment, or specialised herbicides.
+These processes require expertise, time, and resources, adding to the overall disposal cost.

-- Specialist handling and transportation: The transportation and handling of soil containing Japanese knotweed require trained personnel and specialized equipment.
-Proper containment during transportation is crucial to prevent accidental spreading of the plant.
-These specialized procedures and equipment contribute to the overall cost.
+4. Specialist handling and transportation: Soil transportation and handling containing Japanese knotweed require trained personnel and specialised equipment.
+Proper containment during transportation is crucial to prevent the plant’s accidental spreading.
+These specialised procedures and equipment contribute to the overall cost.

 Bunding Japanese knotweed

-Refers to a containment measure used to restrict the spread of Japanese knotweed and prevent its further infestation.
-The term “bunding” refers to the construction of physical barriers or structures to contain and isolate the invasive plant.
+It refers to a containment measure used to restrict the spread of Japanese knotweed and prevent further infestation.
+“Bunding” refers to constructing physical barriers or structures to contain and isolate the invasive plant.
 Here’s an overview of how bunding is used specifically for Japanese knotweed:

 Construction of barriers: Bunding involves creating physical barriers around areas infested with Japanese knotweed.
-These barriers can be constructed using various materials, such as impermeable membranes, geotextiles, or reinforced concrete.
+These barriers can be constructed using materials such as impermeable membranes, geotextiles, or reinforced concrete.

 Depth and width: The bunds are typically constructed to a specified depth and width to effectively contain the Japanese knotweed and its extensive underground rhizome system.
 The depth of bunding may vary depending on local regulations and the severity of the infestation.